CommonAccord/Site-Org/Doc/02/Sec/TechStars_NotePurchase_cRep.01.md

 7.Ti=Offering

-7.sec=Assuming the accuracy of the representations and warranties of the {Purchasers} contained in {iRep.Xref} hereof, the offer, issue, and sale of the {Notes} and the {Conversion_Securities} (collectively, the “{Securities}”) are and will be exempt from the registration and prospectus delivery requirements of the Securities Act of 1933, as amended (the “{Act}”), and have been registered or qualified (or are exempt from registration and qualification) under the registration, permit, or qualification requirements of all applicable state securities laws.
+7.sec=Assuming the accuracy of the representations and warranties of the {Purchasers} contained in {iRep.Xref} hereof, the offer, issue, and sale of the {Notes} and the {Conversion_Securities} (collectively, the “{Securities}&rdquo;) are and will be exempt from the registration and prospectus delivery requirements of the Securities Act of 1933, as amended (the “{Act}&rdquo;), and have been registered or qualified (or are exempt from registration and qualification) under the registration, permit, or qualification requirements of all applicable state securities laws.

 8.Ti=Use of Proceeds